Overview of Call Control and Routing

 This chapter discusses accessing emergency services through Public Safety Answering Points (PSAPs) on the PSTN from within the enterprise IP communications environments, an important aspect of most deployments due to possible critical needs for medical, fire, and other emergency response services.
 The chapter provides an overview of the various emergency service components both inside and outside the enterprise.
 It also discusses planning, 911 network service providers, gateway interfaces, and number-to-location mapping.

 This chapter covers aspects of Unified Communications and Collaboration integration with the LDAP directories, including the Cisco Unified Communications Manager directory architecture itself, as well as design considerations for LDAP synchronization and authentication.
-Directory access from Unified Communications and Collaboration endpoints as well as security considerations are also explored.
+Directory access from Unified Communications and Collaboration endpoints as well as security considerations such as single sign-on are also explored.

 Call routing components and services such as call processing agents and IP and PSTN gateways rely on the underlying network infrastructure for network connectivity and access.
 By connecting to the underlying network infrastructure, call routing components and features are able to leverage end-to-end network connectivity and quality of service to access both the enterprise and public telephone networks.
 In turn, call routing applications and services provide basic Unified Communications and Collaboration functions such as call control, dial plan, call admission control, and gateway services to other applications and services in the deployment.
 For example, a Unified CM cluster connects to the IP network through a switch in order to communicate with other devices and applications within the network as well as to access other devices and services in other locations.
 At the same time, the Unified CM cluster provides services such as phone registration and media resource provisioning and allocation to call control components and services such as IP phones.